keithbuhler/keithbuhler.github.io/pages-philosophy/Buhler, Dissertation Online Chapter 7.md

 # Chapter 7: Conclusion

-Not everything that is last claims to be an end, but only that which is best.
+>Not everything that is last claims to be an end, but only that which is best.
 (Aristotle, *Physics* 194a.)

+---

 In this chapter, I briefly take stock of the main argument of this dissertation before examining its broader significance and noting a few connections to other philosophical problems.